meetoseh/backend/docs/db/stats/journal_chat_job_stats.md

   - `system_chat`: stream the entry, then add a system response to the user and stream that
   - `reflection_question`: stream the entry then add a reflection question and stream that
   - `sync`: a basic job that just streams the entry unchanged
+  - `summarize`: a job that adds or regenerates a `summary` item to the entry with a 3-4 word title and some tags
 - `failed_to_queue (integer not null)`: Of the jobs requested, how many did we fail to queue
 - `failed_to_queue_breakdown (text not null)`: jobs failed to queue, broken down by: